 6) Take only "for-sure" shots as trying to bank a shot is not a sure-shot.
 Banking a shot should only be done when it is absolutely necessary.

 8) Learn to shoot the cue ball with english applied...as english provides much more movement for the cue ball and this fact will assist you in achieving your objectives in unique ways.
+Right-left and lower ball english...applying lower ball english on the cue ball will allow the spin to reverse that will impressively bring back the cue ball with the purpose to set up shots that are behind your current shot.

 10) Smile and be friendly with everyone.
 And if somebody today tells you they have spent time in prison...tell them "I know, I have already Googled your name, along with the eight aliases you use, seen what bunk-bed you slept in for 10 years and I know the name of the Warden who pardoned you.
 Now, It's your shot."